ENROLL IN THE INLET NOVEL SALON TO SUPPORT YOUR NOVEL’S DEVELOPMENT–AND YOUR DEVELOPMENT AS A NOVELIST.

 Additional Salon Spirit Features

-PREQEL OPTION: Writers new to the salon can opt into an independent study of previous season’s content at a negotiated fee before a new season begins.
-Contact Angela for options.
+PREQEL OPTION: Writers new to the salon may have the option to take an independent study course of previous season’s content at a negotiated fee before a new season begins.
+Contact Angela for details & schedule availablity.

-Sign up for the SMALL SALON (CRITIQUE GROUP) TRACK, ONE-TO-ONE COACHING TRACK, HYBRID TRACK, OR PART-TIME TRACK
+Sign up for the ONE-TO-ONE COACHING TRACK, HYBRID TRACK, OR PART-TIME TRACK

 SMALL SALON (CRITIQUE GROUP) TRACK